Trinidad Wildlife and Nature Travel

 Grande Riviere is on the northwest coast, and in season, Leatherback Turtles nest on the beach.
 Mt Plaisir Estate Hotel fronts the beach.
 However, the Turtle Village Trust restrict beach access at night.
 But, when day breaks, photo opportunities open as stragglers may still be nesting.

-Port of Spain is a good base for day trips to wildlife hot spots such as Caroni Swamp, La Vega Estate and Orange Valley Mudflats.
-Furthermore, the Chaguaramas Peninsula, the north coast road, Arima and Mt.
-St. Mt St Benedict Abbey are accessible.
+Port of Spain is a good base for day trips to Chaguaramas Peninsula, the north coast road, Arima and Mt.
+St. Mt St Benedict Abbey.
+Furthermore, wildlife hot spots such as Caroni Swamp, Orange Valley Mudflats and La Vega Estate are within easy reach.

 Tour Plan and Accommodation